Summary

 This example is for illustration and based on combined data patterns from multiple sources.

 A regional bank wanted to expand its small business lending division.
-Their original business plan was 47 pages of text with basic money tables.
+Their original business plan was 47 pages of text with basic financial tables.
 Board members struggled to understand the risk profile and growth plan.

+What were the results?
 The visual plan was only 18 pages but contained the same information.
 Board approval came in half the usual time.
 The visual risk maps helped board members spot chances in underserved markets that the text version had buried in paragraphs of review.

 Note: This is a composite example created for illustration purposes.
 Does not represent a single real person or company.